redhat-cop/infra-ansible/images/infra-ansible/README.md

       -t quay.io/redhat-cop/infra-ansible
 ```

-The paramters are then available as environment variables:
+The parameters are then available as environment variables:

 ```
 >  env | grep TSIG